Daphne Sheldrick Elephant Orphanage Tour Nairobi Day Trip

 2. Will I see my adopted orphan?

-During your visit, you will see the orphaned elephants who are currently in our care at the Nairobi Nursery and attending the midday mud bath.
+During your visit, you will see the orphaned elephants currently in our care at the Nairobi Nursery, attending the midday mud bath.
 On our website, we state the location where each orphan currently resides.
 You can find an up-to-date list of our Nursery herd on this page.
 It is not possible to visit Maxwell the rhino, as he is blind and prefers a very quiet life.

 Yes!
 Adoptions directly support our Orphans’ Project, funding the specialist care needed to successfully raise orphaned elephants and other creatures.
 You are most welcome to adopt in person at the end of your visit, for a minimum contribution of US$50 per year.

-As a memento of your in-person adoption, you will receive a special adoption packet that is exclusive to the public visit.
-This includes an adoption certificate, an elephant watercolor print, a printed book copy our of the latest annual newsletter, and a profile of your chosen orphan.
+As a memento of your in-person adoption, you will receive a special adoption packet available only during the public visit.
+This includes an adoption certificate, an elephant watercolor print, a printed book copy of our latest annual newsletter, and a profile of your chosen orphan.

 4. Is there a gift shop at the Nairobi Nursery?